Types of Oil Painting Brushes

 Therefore, it is better to look at the brush size in centimeters or inches rather than the number written on the brush.

-The numbers will usually be 0, 1, 2, 3, 4, etc.
+The numbers are usually 0, 1, 2, 3, 4, etc.

-Numbers smaller than 0, will be written like that: 00, 000, 0000, etc. Alternatively, in short: 2/0, 3/0, 4/0, etc.
+Numbers smaller than 0 are written like that: 00, 000, 0000, etc. Alternatively, in short: 2/0, 3/0, 4/0, etc.

 Brush Handle